 How much do consultations cost?

 Our consultations are priced at suggested fees of between $0 to $75 an hour, with $45 as the average.
 This means we are asking you to make an honest evaluation of what payment is within your ability.
 The actual administrative cost of a consultation is higher than the rates on this scale, so we encourage you to pay at the highest level within your means, as it allows us to offer lower rates to those who need it.

 If you are interested in more than one, 1 hr. consultation, please contact Springboard.
 The majority of artists we work with have one or two consultations per year.
 There are always exceptions, but for artists seeking to schedule more than two standard consultations within a year, we require an action plan that outlines the work the artist and consultant will do together.
 We are not able to offer more than one consultation per year at the under $45 rate.

 Where can I do consultations?

-Our preference is to meet at our offices in Lowertown or on University Avenue in St. Paul, and at our offices in Fergus Falls.
+At this time, all consultations are being done over the phone or by video.
+Our preference is to meet at our offices on University Avenue in St. Paul and in Fergus Falls.
 In some cases, we can also meet in public spaces such as libraries, coffee shops or co-working spaces.
 Unfortunately, we are not able to schedule consultations in private homes or studios.

 Can I meet with more than one consultant?